rust-lang/book/nostarch/chapter14.md

 ### Adding Metadata to a New Crate

-Now that you have an account, let’s say you have a crate you want to publish.
-Before publishing, you’ll need to add some metadata to your crate by adding it to the `[package]` section of the crate’s *Cargo.toml* file.
+Let’s say you have a crate you want to publish.
+Before publishing, you’ll need to add some metadata in the `[package]` section of the crate’s *Cargo.toml* file.

 Your crate will need a unique name.
 While you’re working on a crate locally, you can name a crate whatever you’d like.
 However, crate names on *https://crates.io/* are allocated on a first-come, first-served basis.
 Once a crate name is taken, no one else can publish a crate with that name.
-Before attempting to publish a crate, search for the name you want to use on the site.
-If the name has been used by another crate, you will need to find another name and edit the `name` field in the *Cargo.toml* file under the `[package]` section to use the new name for publishing, like so:
+Before attempting to publish a crate, search for the name you want to use.
+If the name has been used, you will need to find another name and edit the `name` field in the *Cargo.toml* file under the `[package]` section to use the new name for publishing, like so:

 Filename: Cargo.toml